MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

     GO
     ```

-    Note these users are created in the scope of the AdventureWorksLT database.
+    **Note:** These users are created in the scope of the AdventureWorksLT database.
 Next you will create a custom role and add the users to it.

-1. Execute the following T-SQL in the same query window as in step 1.
+1. Execute the following T-SQL in the same query window.

     ```sql
     CREATE ROLE [SalesReader];